ValuedMammal/esplora-cli/README.md

-  getmerkleblock     Get transaction merkle block inclusion proof by id getoutputstatus    Get output spending status by tx id and output index broadcast          Broadcast transaction getheight          Get blockchain tip height gettiphash         Get current blockchain tip block hash getblockhash       Get block hash at height getfeeestimates    Get a fee estimate by confirmation target in sat/vB getscripthashtxs   Get confirmed transaction history for the specified address/scripthash sorted by date getblocks          Get recent block summaries at the tip or at height if provided (max summaries is backend dependant) help               Print this message or the help of the given subcommand(s)
+  getmerkleblock     Get transaction merkle block inclusion proof by id getoutputstatus    Get output spending status by tx id and output index broadcast          Broadcast transaction gettip             Get best blockhash and height getblockhash       Get block hash at height getfeeestimates    Get a fee estimate by confirmation target in sat/vB getscripthashtxs   Get confirmed transaction history for the specified address/scripthash sorted by date getblocks          Get recent block summaries at the tip or at height if provided (max summaries is backend dependent) help               Print this message or the help of the given subcommand(s)

 Options: